kirby-deprecated-plugins/kirby-plugin-manager/readme.md

 ## 2. Create a group

-To keep it simple, I will use `group-seo` from the example below.
+To keep it simple, I will use `seo` from the example below.

-1. Create `group-seo` folder.
+1. Create `seo` folder.
-1. Create `group-seo.php` inside the group-seo folder.
+1. Create `seo.php` inside the group-seo folder.
 The filename should match the folder name.
 1. Add `<?php loadPluginGroups(__DIR__);` inside the group-seo.php file.

-The group doesn't need to be prefixed with `group-`.
-It can be called anything.

 ## 3. Disable a group